 When it comes to buying rigs for surf fishing, wait until you get to your North Carolina beach destination.
 Stop in a local bait and tackle shop.
 To find a bait store near you, use the following search terms on your phone or computer- bait shop near me or tackle shop near me.

 Most surf fishing setups will have one or more hooks with a swivel on both ends.
 One side goes to the line on your reel, and the other allows for a weight to be added for holding the bottom.
 Ask someone at the shop how much weight is needed in the rough surf.
 Buy a few rigs and sinkers in the event you lose some.
+This goes for surf fishing Carolina Beach or elsewhere in the state.

 Don’t leave the tackle store yet.
 Pick up frozen bait while you’re in the shop.
 Shrimp or squid will do the trick but keep them frozen until you’re ready to head out fishing.
 Depending on how frequently you’re going to cast a line, you may want to grab more than one pack.